harsh103158/Hybrid-Connectivity-and-Disaster-Recovery-DR-/README.md

 ### **4.2.
 Azure Site Recovery (ASR) \- DR**

 * **Purpose:** Provides **near-real-time continuous replication** of the VM to the DR region, enabling fast recovery for **business continuity**.
 * **Mechanism:** Uses a Cache Storage to manage write churn and sends data to the target replica disks.
-Designed for low Recovery Point Objective (RPO) and Recovery Time Objective (RTO). \[cite: uploaded:Screenshot 2025-11-10 001742.png\]
+Designed for low Recovery Point Objective (RPO) and Recovery Time Objective (RTO).

 ## **5\.
 Storage and Lifecycle Management (Key Task: Storage, Data Protection)**